ArkEcosystem/AIPs/AIPS/aip-17.md

 Specifications
 ==============
 ### Implementation
 Transaction pool exists of the core module in the ark-core, called `core-transaction-pool`.
-It is the only module designed to interact with the `core-blockchain` and it can have any storing implementation, that can be done in a very easy way, just by following the `TransactionPoolInterface` class.
-And example of this can be seen in `core-transaction-pool-redis` where Redis implementation is done.
-A new `sqllite`, `memory` or any other implementation, can be done just by following the specifications of the interface class, leaving room for modular approach and integration with different caching mechanisms and platform.
+It is the only module designed to interact with the `core-blockchain` and it can have any sub implementation for storage, that can be done in a very straighforward way, by following the `TransactionPoolInterface` class.

+And example of this can be seen in `core-transaction-pool-redis` where Redis storage implementation is done.
+A new `sqllite`, `memory` or any other implementation, can be done just by following the specifications of the interface class, leaving room for modular approach and integration with different caching mechanisms and platforms.

 ### Pool configuration module.
 ```json